-Spiralized apple chips are super easy, crisp, and baked!
-A spiralizer makes slicing the apples a breeze and ensures they’re of a consistent thinness.
-A simple shake of cinnamon and sugar are all you need to flavor this snack favorite!
+Baked apple chips are super easy, crisp, and healthy!
+A spiralizer makes slicing the apples a breeze and ensures they're of a consistent thinness.
+A simple shake of cinnamon and sugar are all you need to flavor this snack favorite.

 Do you know those bags of packaged apple chips that hang around end caps in the produce department?
 The ones that are light as air and have approximately two servings per bag?
 I love those, and most of the time I blow past the suggested serving size altogether.
 Lalalalalasingleservingbaglalalala, that kind of thing.